Setong Sena

 Setong Sena (1964-2015), was an Indian politician from Arunachal Pradesh.
 He was elected to the Arunachal Pradesh Legislative Assembly from Nampong Assembly constituency in 1995, 1999, 2004 and 2009 Arunachal Pradesh Legislative Assembly election as a member of Indian National Congress.Sena has also served as the Speaker and Cabinet Minister in Arunachal Pradesh Legislative Assembly.

+He lost in 2014 Arunachal Pradesh Legislative Assembly election.